Noriller/easy-tailwind/README.md

 When you're inspecting it in the browser, it will show the classes as normal, but it won't work (the function works as normal, but the transformer won't be able to parse it and the classes won't be added and sent to the browser).

 In those cases, you can append them separately from those you use with `EasyTailwind`.

-## Rules for it to work

-- Use boolean values for conditional expressions (ternary, &&, ||, ??, etc...)
-- Don't add variables other than the boolean for the conditional expressions

 ### Why is this necessary?